 This is also a problem with wine, as Dr. Streem points out.
 “Wine is typically served in portions that are unmarked and often much larger than the 5 ounce standard drink measurement,” he says.
 “In most restaurants, if you ordered a glass of wine and received a 5-ounce pour, you’d conclude that someone at your table had upset the waiter.
 So that can mislead people as to how much they’re drinking.”

 In the United States, a standard drink contains about 14 grams of pure alcohol, which is the equivalent of:

-- 12 ounces of beer with about 5 percent alcohol content
+- 12 ounces of beer with about 5% alcohol content.

-- 5 ounces of wine with about 12 percent alcohol content
+- 5 ounces of wine with about 12% alcohol content.

-- 1.5 ounces of distilled spirits with about 40 percent alcohol content
+- 1.5 ounces of distilled spirits with about 40% alcohol content.

 Dr. Lindenmeyer adds that often, patients who show up with liver problems have been longtime drinkers but have also experienced something in their life that’s caused an uptick in their recent alcohol use – maybe a stressful event, for example.
 Along those lines, the authors of the cirrhosis study point to The Great Recession as a potential trigger for financial stress that could have led young people to take up drinking in the last decade.

 For most people, moderate drinking will not cause liver disease.
 We’re talking about years of repeated overuse.

 The first signs of liver disease tend to be yellowing of the skin and development of fluid overload in the abdomen or in the legs, Dr. Lindenmeyer says.
 Some people experience blood in the stool or even vomiting blood.